-Every pupil will word towards the GCSE(9-1) in both Language and Literature.
+Every student will word towards the GCSE (9-1) in both Language and Literature.
 We follow the Edexcel syllabus for both.
 GCSE assessment consists of two written exams for Language and two for Literature.
-There is a separate Spoken Language Endorsement whch must also be completed and is graded at Pass, Merit or Distinction.
+There is a separate Spoken Language Endorsement that must also be completed and for which a Pass, Merit or Distinction. is awarded.

-For English Language, pupils develop their skills in analysing and evaluating fiction and non-fiction texts.
+In English Language, students develop skills in analysis and the evaluation of fiction and non-fiction texts.
 They also work on their written communication in preparation for the composition of one of five identified transactional forms (review, speech, information text, formal letter and article) and a descriptive narrative.

 What can I do to help my child be successful?